twolfson/twolfson.com/articles/timezones-for-programmers.md

   "summary": "Explanation of how to handle timezones as a programmer."
 }

-Until recently, I always thought I had a decent grip on timezones.
+Until recently I always thought I had a decent grip on timezones.
 It turns out my previous assumptions were reasonable but not practical.
 I thought:

 - Saving/using a numerical timezone offset (e.g. `-0600`) was "good enough"
 - JavaScript wasn't great at dates but it was better than most since it had the `Date` primitive